Chuset21/Inventory-App/README.md

 If you change the key names, make sure to change the key names in [constants/env.dart](/lib/core/constants/env.dart).

+You can also change the configuration settings in the settings page.
+**Note that the configuration settings are treated as case insensitive and will be converted to lowercase.**

 ### Starting the Appwrite server

 In the [appwrite directory](/appwrite), run the following command: